DJCordhose/mlops-drift/README.md

 # Installation

+**Caution: due to recent incompatibilities for the time being only the cloud installation is working**

 You can choose between two ways of installation.
 You can either install
 * locally: requires Docker and Poetry (or at least pip)
 * using the cloud: requires accounts for Google Colab and Gitpod